-Composer, performer, historian, instrument builder, journalist, activist, kayak instructor, Bob Ostertag’s work cannot easily be summarized or pigeon-holed.
-He has published a feature film, seven books, more than twenty CDs of music, and one DVD, and was an original member of the media guerrilla group The Yes Men.
+Composer and musician, historian and journalist, film maker, podcaster, activist, and kayak instructor, Bob Ostertag’s work cannot easily be summarized or pigeon-holed.
+He has published one feature film, seven books, more than twenty CDs of music, one DVD, and two podcasts, and was an original member of the media guerrilla group The Yes Men.

 His writings on contemporary politics have been published on every continent and in many languages.
-The topics of his books range from music composition to climate change, endocrinology to labor unions, civil wars to yoga.
+The topics of his books range from music composition to climate change, endocrinology to civil war, and migration to dancing and yoga.

 Ostertag began his musical career in 1978, touring Europe with jazz great Anthony Braxton, playing a keyboard-less modular analog synthesizer.
 He was not the first person to take a modular synthesizer on stage, but he was the first person to center his musical practice in a scene of “free improvisors” using a modular synth as his main ax.